 There are countries that block certain websites due to their content, like China banning access to Facebook.
-If you’re in a place where sites like YouTube, Facebook, or Netflix can’t be accessed, then download a VPN.
+If you’re in a place where sites like YouTube, Facebook, Snapchat, Minecraft, Fortnite, Netflix, and other apps, services and games are blocked, then download a VPN.

 By using a VPN, you can bypass a network administrator’s content firewalls and filters so that you can enjoy all the content you desire.
 For example, if you can’t access Netflix because you’re in a country that doesn’t allow it, all you need to do is activate your VPN and set your VPN’s IP address to one in the U.S. You’ll now be able to watch Netflix like you normally would at home, no matter where you are in the world.
 It also works at schools or offices where sites like Facebook or gaming apps may be blocked.

 A VPN will bypass all sorts of content restrictions, even helping people fight back against global censorship.